 Like Google Keep, Simplenote is a great choice if you’re looking for something simple and straightforward.
 No frills whatsoever — just an easy-to-use note-taking platform backed by some impressive features (like markdown support, the ability to create shareable links for your notes, and tags for easy searching).

-Simplenote’s minimalist interface and features make it an easy platform to maximize right away — no learning curve involved.
+Simplenote's minimalist interface makes it easy to start maximizing its features immediately — no learning curve involved.

 5. Zoho Notebook